7 best things to do in Bourton-on-the-Water with kids

 Bourton Model Railway Exhibition

-With over 40 model trains running round the tracks, the Bourton Model Railway Exhibition is the perfect attraction for kids who love transport.
-The miniature railway tracks run through 500 feet of replica town and countryside.
+Next, the Bourton Model Railway Exhibition is ideal for transport-loving kids.
+Over 40 model trains run along 500 feet of tracks through replica town and countryside.
 It even passes by a working funfair.

-As if this wasn’t enough, the shop has a collection of some of the most popular Lego sets and model kits.
+The onsite shop also features a collection of some of the most popular Lego sets and model kits, making it a real hit with children and adults alike.

 Birdland & Jurassic Journey